 Student apathy can be indeed lowered if parents are called for some help.
 Studies in this field have proven that parent involvement in the case of lower grade students helps increase productivity in a very efficient manner.
 Stay in touch with parents as frequently as possible and use online platforms such as Edmondo or Remind 101 to notify them about upcoming tests and important school-related assignments.
 This way, parents are notified about everything important and they will take an active part in the preparation process of their kids for tests, school assignments, etc.

 Yet another huge problem that can greatly reduce productivity in class…is disruptive behavior.
 Not all kids perform their tasks in a low profile manner, and this can be very disruptive to you as a teacher and to the rest of the students.
 Luckily there are a few tricks available that can help you maintain a normal level of noise and behavior within the classroom:

 This is an extremely efficient traffic light style indicator app.
 When the noise levels are incredibly loud and disturbing, the light will turn red.
 This way, everybody will know they need to calm down a little bit, without the teacher having to say anything.
 Then, when the noise levels are acceptable, the light will turn green.
 This way, disruptive behavior can be dealt with in an elegant manner and it doesn’t cost anything!

 As an educator, you cannot really expect miracles to happen from one day to the other.
 However, by remembering these tips and tricks and using all these available tools you will manage to make things better.
-Reinforcing positive behavior brings along a better productivity for students, and a more enjoyable work for you as a teacher.
-Dealing with problematic students is not easy, but by the implementation of these digital tools you can increase their interest and eventually see a more positive behavior from their part.
+Reinforcing positive behavior brings along better productivity for students and more enjoyable work for you as a teacher.
+Dealing with problematic students is not easy, but by the implementation of these digital tools, you can increase their interest and eventually see a more positive behavior from their part.
 It just takes a little patience…